 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Franco-Nevada Corporation reported total carbon emissions of approximately 214,600 kg CO2e.
-This figure includes 63,900 kg CO2e from Scope 2 emissions and 150,700 kg CO2e from Scope 3 emissions, which encompasses significant contributions from business travel (100,600 kg CO2e) and purchased goods and services (26,300 kg CO2e).
-Comparatively, in 2022, the company’s total emissions were significantly higher at about 558,807,900 kg CO2e, with Scope 2 emissions at 57,600 kg CO2e and Scope 3 emissions dominating at 558,750,300 kg CO2e, primarily driven by investments (558,640,000 kg CO2e).
-This indicates a substantial reduction in emissions from 2022 to 2023.
-Franco-Nevada has not disclosed any specific reduction targets or initiatives as part of its climate commitments, nor does it appear to have cascaded data from a parent organisation.
-The company’s emissions data is self-reported and reflects its operational footprint without any stated targets for future reductions.
-Overall, while the company has made progress in reducing its emissions, the absence of formal reduction targets suggests a need for further commitment to climate action.
+This figure includes Scope 2 emissions of about 63,900 kg CO2e and Scope 3 emissions of approximately 150,700 kg CO2e, with significant contributions from business travel (about 100,600 kg CO2e) and purchased goods and services (about 26,300 kg CO2e).
+Comparatively, in 2022, the company’s total emissions were significantly higher at approximately 558,807,900 kg CO2e, with Scope 2 emissions at about 57,600 kg CO2e and Scope 3 emissions at approximately 558,750,300 kg CO2e.
+The substantial difference in emissions between these years indicates a notable reduction in carbon output.
+Franco-Nevada has not set specific reduction targets or initiatives as per the latest data, and there are no emissions data cascaded from a parent organization.
+The company is committed to transparency in its emissions reporting, as evidenced by its disclosures to the Carbon Disclosure Project (CDP).
+Overall, while Franco-Nevada has made strides in reducing its emissions, the absence of formal reduction targets suggests an opportunity for further commitment to climate action.

 Access structured emissions data, company-specific emission factors, and source documents